adnan-nabil/adnan-nabil/README.md

 Welcome to my GitHub profile.

-I have completed my Bachelor's in Computer Science at Sylhet Engineering College, with a focus on Image Processing, Machine Learning, and Computer Vision.
-My research interests lie at the intersection of planning, reasoning, and grounded decision-making for intelligent systems, with a particular focus on advancing the capabilities of large language models and vision-based architectures such as Convolutional Neural Networks (CNNs) and Vision Transformers.
+I have completed my Bachelor's in Computer Science and Engineering from Shahjalal University of Science and Technology with a focus on Software Engineering, Machine Learning, and Artificial Intelligence.
+My research interests lie at the intersection of planning, reasoning, and grounded decision-making for intelligent systems, with a particular focus on leveraging the capabilities of Large Language Models and vision architectures such as Convolutional Neural Networks (CNN) and Vision Transformers.
+Parallely I am working on RAG based system development with FastAPI.

 🔭 I’m currently working on Metrosofts.se as a Machine Learning Intern.